Kinto/kinto/docs/tutorials/permissions.rst

         }
     }

-If we want everyone to be able to add a comment, we can PATCH the permissions of the ``comments`` collections.
+If we want authenticated users to be able to create a comment, we can PATCH the permissions of the ``comments`` collections:

 .. code-block:: http